Understanding How Commission Credits to Home Buyers Function

 Some agents will negotiate real estate commissions with the seller in advance.
 A seller might agree to a variable commission rate.
 So, if the agent ends up by bringing in the buyer, the commission would be reduced from 5 percent to perhaps 4 percent.
 The agent earns 5 percent for representing the seller and the buyer in dual agency, and the seller benefits by paying a lower commission.

 An agent might be less willing in this case to part with some of his reduced commission by way of providing credit.

 Companies That Offer "Rebates"

 In the language of real estate, a rebate is the same thing as a commission credit, and some agencies specialize in offering them.
 A handful of real estate companies advertise that they'll always rebate part of their commissions to the buyer.
 The hope is that these rebates will attract a volume of buyers to compensate for the loss of income.

 But many of these discount brokers expect the buyers to do much of the legwork and to interact solely through email and by FAX.
 They often don't show them properties.
 They generally don't attend home inspections or explain paperwork when a buyer becomes confused.
 They typically don't even meet with the buyer until closing—if they even attend the home closing at all.

 Are Commission Credits Legal?

 Commission credits or rebates are legal in most states—40 in all—and the U.S. Department of Justice has even championed them.
 The DOJ has taken the position that providing these credits promotes healthy competition among agents.

-Nine states don't agree, and they do not permit commission credits or rebates in any shape or form as of 2018: Alabama, Alaska, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, Oregon, and Tennessee.
+Ten states don't agree, and they do not permit commission credits or rebates in any shape or form as of 2020: Alabama, Alaska, Iowa, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, Oregon, and Tennessee.